Can a kiss transmit Gonorrhea?

 Oral sex is also one of the means Gonorrhea can be transmitted between partners.
 This is an explicit warning that engaging in oral sex, (either receiving or giving oral sex) with someone with Gonorrhea, can result in your acquiring a Gonorrhea infection.
 Be aware that although the bacteria causing the infection are transmitted by semen and vaginal fluids of infected persons.
 The infection can also affect the mouth, throat, and eyes, not only the urethra, genitals, and anus.
 Repeat infection is also possible, even when a previous diagnosis was already eradicated by completing an antibiotic course for Gonorrhea treatment.

 Pregnant women who have Gonorrhea can pass Gonorrhea on to their baby during childbirth.
 Gonorrhea infection can result in eye, joint, or blood infections.
 Gonococcal conjunctivitis is the most common manifestation of Gonorrhea transmitted during childbirth.
 Redness, swelling, and pus typically begin to appear 2 to 4 days after birth, when a baby has contacted Gonorrhea from the mother.

-Also, there were only a few documented cases of Gonorrhea eye infection in adults, as an adult, the infection comes from touching the eyes with hands that touched infected semen or vaginal fluids.
+There were only a few documented cases of Gonorrhea eye infection in adults.
+As an adult, the infection comes from touching the eyes with hands that touched infected semen or vaginal fluids.

 Basically, what is Gonorrhea?

-Symptoms of oral Gonorrhea or Gonorrhea infection in the mouth, throat, or eyes appear differently, but it is also common for these types of infection to show no symptoms.
+Symptoms of oral Gonorrhea or Gonorrhea infection in the mouth, throat, or eyes appear differently, However, it is also common for these types of infection to show no symptoms.

 Oral, throat or eye Gonorrhea infection symptoms include: